Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 1. Open Colour

 Colour images of any subject and of any style are allowed.
 The images will be selected on their pictorial merit with the emphasis on interest, visual impact, composition and technical excellence.
+Entries in May.

 2. Open Mono

 A mono image uses shades of a single hue, commonly black/grey/white, but shades of any single hue are eligible.
+Entries in July.

 See the Competition Rules for full details of the classes, images specifications and T&Cs.

-Selectors for the Open Colour class
+Selectors for the Open Mono class